iomesh/docs/docs/stateful-applications/iomesh-for-cassandra.md

     kubectl apply -f cassandra-statefulset.yaml
     ```

-IOMesh Storage will create Persistent Volumes for each cassandra pod.
-These volumes use the ext4 file system with a replica factor of 2 and are thin provisioned.
+IOMesh Storage will create Persistent Volumes for each Cassandra pod.
+These volumes use ext4 file system with a replica factor of 2 and thin provision.

 ## Operate Cassandra Data

-User can use the feature provided by IOMesh storage to perform operations such as expansion/snapshot/rollback/clone of the Persistent Volumes  where Cassandra data is located, see reference for details [application-operations](https://docs.iomesh.com/volume-operations/snapshot-restore-and-clone)
+Users can use the features provided by IOMesh storage to perform such operations as expansion/snapshot/rollback/clone of the Persistent Volumes where Cassandra data are located, see the reference for details [application-operations](https://docs.iomesh.com/volume-operations/snapshot-restore-and-clone)